websanco/liferay-learn/docs/dxp-cloud/latest/en/manage-and-optimize/auto-scaling.md

 ## Managing Auto-scaling

-Follow these steps to enable or disable auto-scaling in the DXP Cloud Management Console:
+Follow these steps to enable or disable auto-scaling in the DXP Cloud Console:

 1. Navigate to the production environment.
 1. Navigate to *Services* &rarr; *Liferay* &rarr; *Scale*.